CheetahJS/CheetahJS/README.md

 Render your model with templates in a simple XSLT-like syntax.

 ## Two-way Binding
 Bind your html elements back to your model.
 As the user makes changes to form elements your model is updated.
-Any references to those model items are automatically updated.
+Any references to those model items in your view are automatically updated.

 ## Intuitive Syntax
 Create a custom ViewModel by simply overriding the default and overriding existing methods or adding new ones.